FabioChiodini/blog.kiodo.it/exampleSite/content/post/PKSBasics.md

 ## BOSH Authentication errors

-If you mess up (like I did) you may find yourself unable to authenticate to BOSH remotely via CLI.
+If you mess up (like I did) you may find yourself **unable to authenticate to BOSH remotely via CLI.**

 No worries this flag may come to your rescue:

 ![](https://raw.githubusercontent.com/FabioChiodini/blog.kiodo.it/master/images/BOSHRecreate.png)

-Just flag it and apply changes.
+Just flag it and apply changes, this will rebuild the VMs (you won't lose data thanks to BOSH automation and persistent disks ;) ).

 I found out that it will fix the inconsistency.